6117 Etcheverry Hall, Mailstop 1740

 (2) Micro-structural/macro-property inverse problems-optimization and design of new materials

 (3) Discrete Element, Finite Element and Finite Difference methods

-To learn more about Professor Zohdi's research, please visit the Computational Materials Research Lab website.
+To learn more about Professor Zohdi's research, please visit the Computational Manufacturing and Materials Research Lab website.